hashimati/Service-Requests-Offers-Microservices/README.md

 In the client interface, we define the 4 items to enable offer service to talk with request service.
 1) @Client: In this annotation, passed service name "request-services" in the "id" attribute and root path of findRequestByNo() function which is "/api".
 2) @Secured: Put the roles of the users.
-3) @Get: pass the path of the service. the "path" attribue in @Client and "value" in @Get combinded are the path of the REST findRequestNo().
+3) @Get: pass the path of the service. the "path" attribute in @Client and "value" in @Get combined are the path of the REST findRequestNo().
 4) findRequestByNo(): findRequestByNo() signature should be identical to the signature of the findRequestByNo() in the RequestController.java.
-You can rename this function to any name. we use findRequestByNo() to be consistent with corrosponding one in RequestController.java in the RequestService.
+You can rename this function to any name. we use findRequestByNo() to be consistent with the corresponding one in RequestController.java in the RequestService.
 5) @Header("Authorization") String authentication: In findRequestByNo() signature we add "authorization" parameter for security.
 In the "authorization" parameter, you should pass JWT Bearer token.
 In order to authorize the user to consume this service.
-This parameter isn't nessary to be in the corresponding function in the RequestController.java.
+This parameter isn't necessary to be in the corresponding function in the RequestController.java.

-In OfferController.java, we will implement save() function which is storing offers object to the MongoDB instance.
+In OfferController.java, we will implement save() function which is storing offers objects to the MongoDB instance.
 The save() function has to parameters:
 1) offer: It the offer object.
 2) token: it is the JWT Bearer token.
-The token should be passed into "authentication" attribue of the "requestsClient.findRequestsByNo()".
-The token will fetched from REST service endpoint.
+The token should be passed into "authentication" attribute of the "requestsClient.findRequestsByNo()".
+The token will be fetched from a REST service endpoint.

-The implmenentation is as following:
+The implementation is as follows:
 ```java
    public Single<Offer> save(Offer offer, String token){